comit-network/RFCs/RFC-003-SWAP-basic.md

 ### Swap Response (Accept)

-If responding with `OK00`, the responder must include the following fields in the response body.
+If responding with `OK00`, the responder MUST include the following fields in the response body.

 | Name                    | JSON Encoding | Description                                                                                               |
 |-------------------------|---------------|-----------------------------------------------------------------------------------------------------------|